Holf/EnvVarInjectorHttpModule/README.md

 # EnvVarInjectorHttpModule
-## An IIS HttpModule for injecting Server Environment Variables into JavaScript files
+## An IIS HttpModule for injecting Server-side Environment Variables into JavaScript files

 ### Why do I need this?